It was when Albert backed the car into the driveway and turned off the engine that he got stuck.

 There was a knock on the window.
-He saw Ursula, Thomas and the local priest, Father Peter.
-He didn’t have his collar on though; Albert wondered if priests get home after a day’s ministry at the hospital or the bedside of dying parishioners and fling off their collars and slump on the couch wishing for a glass of single malt.
+He saw Ursula, Thomas and the local priest, Father Peter standing on the passenger side of the car.
+He didn’t have his collar on though; Albert wondered if, when priests get home after a day’s ministry at the hospital or the bedside of dying parishioners, they fling off their collars and slump on the couch wishing for a glass of single malt.
 Much like Ursula does with her bra after a long day out, but with a glass of pinot grigio.
-“Oh that underwire,” she’d say, and settle into the couch making sure to keep the wine steady.
+“Oh that underwire,” she’d say, and settle into the couch taking care to keep the wine steady.

 “Albert,” said Father Peter, his voice obscured by the glass of the window.
 He had a steady and reassuring voice, which Albert always thought he must have cultivated during his years in the church.
 He wondered if Father Peter still knew what his authentic voice was.
 He looked thinner without his frock too, diminished in stature and authority.